ericbulloch/kwmd/concepts/home_lab.md

 ## Bug Bounty Hunting

 I also have a Kali Linux virtual machine that I use for bug bounty hunting.
 It also uses the NAT connection but does not connect to any other network.

+## TryHackMe

+Currently, I connect to the TryHackMe machines from the browser.
+I plan to make the switch using the same setup as the bug bounty hunting machine above.